marxanweb/general/README.md

 ## Marxan Web (hosted beta version)
 Marxan Web is available for beta testing here: [https://beta.biopama.org/marxan-client/build/](https://beta.biopama.org/marxan-client/build/)

-## Compiled installer for Windows
+## Installer for Windows
-The compiled installer for Windows is available in the [Releases](https://github.com/andrewcottam/marxan-web/releases) section of this repo.
-Click on Release and download and run the relevant installer.
+The installer for Windows is available in the [Releases](https://github.com/andrewcottam/marxan-web/releases) section of this repo.

 ## Install script for the Windows platform
 This contains the install script for building the Windows installer for the local installation of Marxan Web.
 It is a Nullsoft Scriptable Install System file (*.nsi) and instructions for using it to build the installer are given in the [readme.md](https://andrewcottam.github.io/marxan-web/installers/windows/) file.